-Fall 2023 water quality conditions were similar to those documented earlier in the year.
-Some water quality parameters continued to reflect the effects of the Cameron Peak Fire (CPF) which occurred in fall 2020, although the magnitude of the effect on parameters such as turbidity, pH, manganese, nitrate, and orthophosphate appears to be diminished somewhat compared to fall 2022 and indicate watershed recovery.
+Spring 2024 water quality conditions showed continued recovery from the Cameron Peak Fire, although a few parameters continued to be substantially impacted.
+This observation aligns with general observations of the recovery of watersheds from wildfire as water quality conditions can return to baseline conditions within a few years or as many as 15 or more years after a wildfire (Rust et al. 2018, Paul et al. 2022).
+Some water quality parameters continued to reflect the effects of the Cameron Peak Fire (CPF), which occurred in the fall of 2020, although the magnitude of the effect on parameters such as turbidity, pH, manganese, nitrate, and orthophosphate appears to be diminished somewhat compared to fall 2022 and indicate watershed recovery.
 All of these parameters generally increase after a wildfire, but not always significantly (Rust et al. 2018).
-Specifically, between fall 2022 and fall 2023 average total manganese decreased from 0.149 to 0.035 ug/L, pH decreased from 7.45 to 7.36 SU, and orthophosphate decreased from 0.183 to 0.0004 mg/L. However, other parameters, such as iron and copper continue to be substantially affected by the CPF.
+Specifically, between fall 2022 and fall 2023 average total manganese decreased from 0.149 to 0.035 ug/L, pH decreased from 7.45 to 7.36 SU, and orthophosphate decreased from 0.183 to 0.0004 mg/L. However, other parameters, such as iron and copper, continue to be substantially affected by the CPF.
 Total iron concentrations continued to be elevated and total copper concentrations continued to be lower than they have been historically.

-Generally, total copper concentrations tend to increase in a post-wildfire environment (Rust et al. 2018) but like most water quality effects of wildfire, these results are very location specific with results in some watersheds demonstrating a decrease after a wildfire and others demonstrating increases.
-In the case of the CPF in the Big Thompson watershed, total copper concentrations declined, and these lower concentrations continue to persist.
-This result is one of the few positive water quality effects of the CPF.
+Generally, total copper concentrations tend to increase in a post-wildfire environment (Rust et al. 2018), but like most water quality effects of wildfire, these results are very location-specific, with results in some watersheds demonstrating a decrease after a wildfire and others demonstrating increases.
+In the case of the CPF in the Big Thompson watershed, total copper concentrations declined, and these lower concentrations persist.
+This result is one of the few positive effects of the CPF on water quality.
 These impacts were particularly notable in the area surrounding the North Fork.
-Sampling from additional sites in the North Fork Watershed in 2023 continue to demonstrate that many of the changes in water quality in the Big Thompson River originated in the Miller Fork as a result of the CPF.
+Sampling from additional sites in the North Fork Watershed in 2023 continues to demonstrate that many of the changes in water quality in the Big Thompson River originated in the Miller Fork due to the CPF.
 However, the magnitude of these contributions appears to be slightly smaller in fall 2023 than in summer 2023.

 Although the water quality changes resulting from the CPF were challenging from a water treatment perspective, in terms of avoiding water with elevated turbidity among other issues, they provide a template for expected changes that will occur in the event of the next wildfire.
-Although some water quality challenges persist, they appear to be diminishing, and LWP Drinking Water Treatment staff were able to continue providing high quality drinking water.
+Although some water quality challenges persist, they appear to be diminishing, and LWP Drinking Water Treatment staff were able to continue providing high-quality drinking water.